 Once you have finished drawing, carefully remove the sketch and the tracing paper from the canvas.
 You should now see a faint outline of your design on the surface of the canvas.
 If any of the design has transferred, simply erase it with a tissue or cloth.
 Once your design is complete, you can begin painting it using various colors and techniques!

 How to Use Tracing Paper For Watercolor Painting

 Watercolorists often use tracing paper to transfer their drawings onto a new sheet of paper.
-This is a great way to preserve your work and also to create multiple copies without having to re-draw the image.
+This is a great way to preserve your work and also create multiple copies without having to re-draw the image.

 Using Tracing Paper For Watercolor Painting Step By Step Tutorial